condorzro/Algorithm/README.md

 # Algorithm
-Practicing algorithms, and solve problems
+Studying and Practicing algorithms, and solving problems